ROCKLAND COUNTY WOMEN'S BAR ASSOCIATION BY-LAWS

 - If any member of any standing or special committee is absent for three successive committee meetings without excuse presented to the committee, her place may be declared vacant by the chairperson of the committee.

 - All vacancies in a standing or a special commit¬tee may be filled by the committee chairperson for the remainder of the term, subject to the approval of the President.

 - The committee chairperson shall be the Chapter's representative to the corresponding Association committee or may, with the consent of the Board, delegate a member of her committee to so serve.

 Section 4 - Reports

-- The chairperson of each committee shall make such reports to the board of directors as it shall require and shall present to the board for action any recommendations which the committee may make for expenditures or otherwise.
-Each of the standing or special committees shall present its annual report in writing to the president on or before May 1st of each year.
+- The chairperson of each committee shall make such reports to the Board as it shall require and shall present to the board for action any recommendations which the committee may make for expenditures or otherwise.
+Each of the standing or special committees shall present its annual report in writing to the President on or before May 1st of each year.

 Section 5 - Expenditures by Committees

-No committee shall contract for or make expenditures in excess of such appropriation as the board of directors shall authorize.
+No committee shall contract for or make expenditures in excess of such appropriation as the Board shall authorize.

 Section 6 - Operation of Committees

 Each committee may adopt rules not inconsistent with these By-Laws for its operation.
-Such rules shall be subject to approval by the board of directors.
+Such rules shall be subject to approval by the Board.